-THE TRAVEL CLUB Puglia: Southern Italy's Gem 9 DAYS: Saturday, November 2-Sunday, November 10, 2024 SINCE OUR FIRST JOURNEY TO MYSTERIOUS PUGLIA, The Travel Club has discovered there's even more to explore in this southern, sun-soaked province.
+Puglia: Southern Italy's Gem 9 DAYS: Saturday, November 1-Sunday, November 9, 2025 SINCE OUR FIRST JOURNEY TO MYSTERIOUS PUGLIA, The Travel Club has discovered there's even more to explore in this southern, sun-soaked province.
 Join us in "the real Italy" as we reveal the art, culture, tradition and cuisine of Puglia.
 From our home-base in Martina Franca-whose old quarter is a picturesque maze of winding alleys, blindingly white houses and blood-red geraniums, airy piazzas and curlicue ironwork balconies-we'll start with a to visit Locorotondo, one of Puglia's prettiest towns.
 Elegant Lecce is an "open air exhibition" of Baroque architecture where we'll enjoy a cooking lesson in an old Palazzo.
 We've included lunch in a fishing village near Bari, a visit to seaside Polignano a Mare, an excursion to Matera-famous for its extensive rock dwellings-where we'll have lunch in a "cave" restaurant.
 Our last tour days include the UNESCO World Heritage Site of the Trulli of Alberobello-the world-famous picturesque cone-shaped houses-lunch at a country agriturismo and a winery visit.
 Explore the unique character and charm of this "mostly undiscovered" slice of Italian heaven!
-Includes - Round-trip air transportation on regularly scheduled ITA Airlines flights from Boston to Bari, via Rome - Seven nights' four-star accommodations: Park Hotel San Michele, Martina Franca (or similar) - Welcome beverage on arrival - Fifteen meals; seven buffet breakfasts, four lunches, four dinners with wine - Wine tasting & snacks - Escorted round-trip, private airport/hotel transfers - Services of professional local Tour Manager Accommodations Park Hotel San Michele Viale Carella, 9, 74015 Martina Franca TA Phone: +39 080 480 7053 Transformed from an antique farmhouse dating back to the 1600s to a magnificent villa of the early 1900s and now a modern hotel complex.
+Includes - Round-trip air transportation on regularly scheduled ITA Airlines flights from Boston to Bari, via Rome - Seven nights' four-star accommodations: Park Hotel San Michele, Martina Franca (or similar) - Welcome beverage on arrival - Fifteen meals; seven buffet breakfasts, four lunches, four dinners with wine - Wine tasting with snacks - Escorted round-trip, private airport/hotel transfers - Services of professional local Tour Manager Accommodations Park Hotel San Michele Viale Carella, 9, 74015 Martina Franca TA Phone: +39 080 480 7053 Transformed from an antique farmhouse dating back to the 1600s to a magnificent villa of the early 1900s and now a modern hotel complex.
 Park Hotel San Michele is situated in a large park in the centre of Martina Franca, in the region of the famous Trulli, one of Apulia's archaeological treasures.
 Wi-Fi is free throughout.
-San Michele's elegant atmosphere Rates \$3699 per person double occupancy Single supplement is \$245 Includes round-trip airfare, fuel surcharge and all air taxes and fees.
+San Michele's elegant atmosphere Rates \$3899 per person double occupancy Single supplement is \$320 Includes round-trip airfare, fuel surcharge and all air taxes and fees.
 Fuel surcharge, air taxes and fees subject to change.
 Triple accommodations may be available upon request.
 Passport required.
 Per person deposit is \$300.
 Features Martina Franca tour.
 Cooking lesson and lunch in a countryside Trullo.
-Visit to Locorotondo.
+Excursion to Locorotondo.
 Excursion to Lecce.
-Bari tour, Mola di Bari fishing village lunch, visit to Polignano a Mare.
+Bari tour, lunch, visit to Polignano a Mare.
 Excursion to Alberobello, lunch and wine tasting at Masseria Brancati estate, tour of Ostuni.
-Excursion to Trani followed by wine tasting with snacks at Cantina Torrevento winery.
-Excursion to Matera including visit to the "Sassi" and lunch at a cave restaurant. is immediately perceived in the external patio and in the outdoor swimming pool set in the park, guaranteed to provide relaxing and refreshing moments during hot summer days.
+Excursion to Matera including visit to the "Sassi" including lunch Excursion to Trani followed by wine tasting with snacks at Cantina Torrevento winery. is immediately perceived in the external patio and in the outdoor swimming pool set in the park, guaranteed to provide relaxing and refreshing moments during hot summer days.
 The hotel also offers a complete gastronomic experience with its 5 restaurants, 3 indoors and 2 outdoors, which comprise a whole set of traditional and classic Italian dishes, with seasonal menus.